 Undoubtedly one of the greatest achievements of man has been stepping foot on the Moon.
 In 1969, the famous Apollo 11 mission fulfilled this dream.
 Fast forward to 2013, Amazon founder Jeff Bezos commences an expedition to find the powerful Saturn V F-1 rocket engines that propelled Neil Armstrong into space for the imperative Moon landing.
-The expedition presented many challenges, one of those being that eight other Apollo missions were said to be located in the same general area off of the coast of Florida.
+The expedition presented many challenges, for example: with the remains from eight other Apollo missions in the same area, how do you know what part corresponds to which mission?

 Welcome to the

 Flight Deck Podcast